Syrian Network for Human Rights: Notable reports

-Detainees and Forcibly Disappeared in Syria
+Methodology and Independence

 The SNHR is known to keep one of the most rigorous tallies of Syrian citizens forcibly disappeared throughout the conflict in Syria by all sides.

-As of May 2019, according to the SNHR, nearly 128,000 people have never emerged from Bashar al-Assad's secret network of prisons – and nearly 14,000 were killed under torture.
+SNHR has been widely cited by journalists at major outlets including The Guardian and The New York Times and recognized as rigorous, independent, and credible.
 Anne Barnard, writing for The New York Times reported that the SNHR's tally, described as the most rigorous, was probably an undercount.
 Barnard was also asked how the SNHR compiled their figures.
-She said the reason they were considered the most rigorous and reliably conservative numbers is their numbers were actual counts of reports they received, and they were not extrapolations or estimates.
-Barnard said a death had to be reported by a family member or a direct witness and they did not take third party accounts.
+She says the reason they were considered the most rigorous and reliably conservative numbers is their numbers were actual counts of reports they received, and they were not extrapolations or estimates.
+Barnard also said that a death had to be reported by a family member or a direct witness and they did not take third party accounts.
 She added that they took phone calls and had a form on their website, and then they went through and verified what they could in the detailed report.
 They also went back and called people listed as possible family members of people who were missing for a long time to find out if they were still missing.

 In 2018, The Violations Documentation Center in Syria (VDC) counted nearly 9,500 deaths in detention since 2011, compared to over 13,000 counted by the SNHR.
 The VDC acknowledged its estimates were more conservative than those of the SNHR and other monitors as its methodology was to only document deaths once information like the name of the victims and the circumstances surrounding their deaths were confirmed.